Tuesday, 2 August 2022

 Headlines can be classified into various categories based on their structure, context, presentation and positioning.

-KINDS OF HEADLI
+KINDS OF HEADLINE

-Headlines fall into two categories: standard and label.
+Headlines fall into two categories: Standard and Label.

 Standard headlines are the kind of heads we're used to from a lifetime of exposure to print media.
 It's really odd that we're so accepting of this approach, as it's not at all conversational.